 The Organization's respective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense for PERS are calculated by the Division.
-At June 30, 2018, the Organization reported a liability of \$76,676,239, for its proportionate share of the net pension liability.
+At June 30, 2019 and 2018, the Organization reported a liability of \$69,088,272 and \$76,676,239, respectively, for its proportionate share of the net pension liability.
+The total pension liability used to calculate the net pension liability at June 30, 2019 was determined by an actuarial valuation as of July 1, 2017 and rolled forward to the measurement date of June 30, 2018.
+The total pension liability used to calculate the net pension liability at June 30, 2018 was determined by an actuarial valuation as of July 1, 2017 and rolled forward to the measurement date of June 30, 2018.
 The total pension liability used to calculate the net pension liability at June 30, 2018 was determined by an actuarial valuation as of July 1, 2016 and rolled forward to the measurement date of June 30, 2017.
-The June 30, 2017 PERS net pension liability was recorded in the statement of net position as of June 30, 2018.
-The Organization's proportionate share of the respective net pension liability for the fiscal year was based on the actual contributions made by the State on behalf of the University relative to the total contributions of participating employers of the State Group for the respective fiscal years.
-Below is a summary of PERS information for June 30, 2017:
+The June 30, 2018 and 2017 PERS net pension liability was recorded in the statement of net position as of June 30, 2019 and June 30, 2018, respectively.
+The Organization's proportionate share of the respective net pension liability for the fiscal year was based on the actual contributions made by the State on behalf of the University relative to the total contributions of participating employers of the State

+Group for the respective fiscal years.
+Below is a summary of PERS information for June 30, 2018 and 2017: